Homepage

 View book

-I received my PhD in Cultural Anthropology at Stanford University in 2002.
-Prior to that, I was a practicing attorney, having received a JD at The American University, Washington College of Law in 1993.
+I received my PhD in Cultural Anthropology at Stanford University.
+Prior to that, I was a practicing attorney, having received a JD at The American University, Washington College of Law.

 As a former immigration and asylum/refugee attorney, I became concerned with the fraught but often neglected relationship between 'culture' and 'rights.'
 I turned to the discipline of Cultural and Social Anthropology in order to better promote and advocate for the humanity and dignity of people in other societies - societies which are simultaneously entrenched in domestic and international politics and law, historical relations, and are constantly changing.